How does Displacement Scale actually work in Blender?

-Not everyone may understand what Displacement is.
+Not everyone understands what Displacement is.
 In simple terms, Displacement is a dent on the surface, as if we were pressing soft clay with the palm of our hand.

-So the Displacement Scale is the force with which we push the clay.
-Only in a blender we can press not only to the depth of the surface but also to the opposite side.
+So the Displacement Scale is the force with which we press into the clay.
+However in Blender, we can press not only against the depth of the surface but also to the opposite side.

-To understand how the displacement node works we need to deal with some of the material settings.
+To understand how the Displacement node works, we need to look at some of the material settings.

-The first way to display Displacement is "Bump Only".
+The first method to display Displacement is via "Bump Only".

-The second way to display Displacement "Displacement Only"
+The second method to display Displacement is via "Displacement Only".

-And finally, the last and most resource-consuming method "Displacement and Bump"
+And finally, the last and most resource-consuming method is via "Displacement and Bump".

-So if we use the "Bump Only" method.
-Then there is no actual "extrusion" of the surface.
-That is, the plane remains a plane, but dents and convexities do not appear on it.
-These changes remain "virtual" and we can see the changes on the surface only with the help of shadows.
+If we use the "Bump Only" method, there is no actual "extrusion" of the surface.
+This means that the plane remains plane, but dents and convexities do not appear on it.
+These changes remain "virtual" and we can see them on the surface only with the help of shadows.
 Often this is more than enough for a reasonably realistic image.
-It's the easiest way for the CPU to make calculations because there is no actual change in geometry and the plane remains a plane.
+It's the easiest way for the CPU to make calculations because there is no actual change in the geometry and the plane remains plane.

-Nevertheless, the Displacement setting is still an important parameter, because it determines how accurate the shadows will be, and how visible will be all the irregularities on the surface.
+Nevertheless, the Displacement setting is still an important parameter because it determines how accurate the shadows will be and how visible all the irregularities on the surface will be.

-It's good to remember that the Displacement scale= 1 is equal to one meter of extrusion.
+It's good to remember that on the Displacement Scale, 1 equals 1 meter of extrusion.
 In most materials, the surface rarely changes that much.
-Typically the Displacement scale ranges from 5 centimeters to a couple of millimeters, that is from 0.05 to 0.001.
+Typically the Displacement Scale ranges from 5 centimeters to a couple of millimeters, that is from 0.05 to 0.001.
 Below you can see examples of how the shadows change in real-time depending on the Displacement Scale.

 You can find the Displacement node in the Shader Editor

-In the example below, you can see how the shadows on the surface change when you change Displacement scale from 0 to 0.1 or from 0 centimeters to 1 meter.
+In the example below, you can see how the shadows on the surface change when you change the Displacement Scale from 0 to 0.1 or from 0 centimeters to 1 meter.

-Notice how near the end of the animation there is distortion and black dots on the surface of the bricks, cos of excessive Displacement scale.
+Notice how near the end of the animation there is distortion and black dots appear on the surface of the bricks due to excessive Displacement Scale.

-This option works when certain parameters are activated in the blender settings.
+This option is available when certain parameters are activated in the Blender settings.

-- You need to set the blender to Experimental mode
+- You need to set Blender to Experimental mode.

-- After that, you have to apply the Subdivision surface modifier and activate the "Adaptive Subdivision" option.
+- Then you have to apply the Subdivision surface modifier and activate the "Adaptive Subdivision" option.

-So, if you take it apart, it's very simple ;) Just imagine how deep the irregularities are on the material you are working with and set the Displacement scale according to these values.
+So, when you break it down, it's actually simple :) Just imagine how deep the irregularities on the material you are working with should be and set the Displacement Scale according to these values.